Administered by a Qualified Doctor

 There is a very small chance that your mole might reoccur after having it removed, as a few mole cells may remain in the skin.
 If this is the case, we will book you in for another treatment.
 Usually, however, you will find that one treatment session is enough.

 Where On My Body Can I Have A Mole Removed?

-You can have a mole removed from anywhere on your body.
+You can have a mole removed from anywhere on your body, including your face.
 Our doctors have years of experience removing moles from the face and sensitive and hard to reach places.

 What Happens After Treatment?

 After your mole has been removed the skin left behind may feel tender for a few days and will need to be covered.
 It’s also best to use a strong sunscreen on the area for six months, as it will be more sensitive to sunlight.

 Laser Removal is described as feeling like the flick of an elastic band.
 For Shave Removal and Excision Removal, the area will be numbed with a local anaesthetic so you won’t feel anything.